Toufiq005/quax/README.md

 ```
 NextJs
-React-Query
+React
-Axios
+Javascript
-Typescript
+Tailwind
-Bootstrap
+Framer Motion
-React Hook Form
+Font Awesome
 ```

 ### Getting Started & Installation

->Make sure you moved the quata-react folder to a generic folder like Desktop, Document, or your specific code folder.
+>Make sure you moved the quax-react folder to a generic folder like Desktop, Document, or your specific code folder.
 Otherwise, the top folder name causes several path issues in generating the schema or installing npm packages